CodingAlex22/hair-salon/README.md

 # Hair salon

-Xcoin is a crypto tracker website influenced by Coinmarketcap in order to show you real time cryptocurrency prices using Coingecko's API
+Hair Salon is a static website that showcases a beauty salon using HTML and CSS

 **Link to project:** https://hairsalon927a.netlify.app/